alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

             err: e => Task.FromResult(Result<bool, Error>.Fail(e)));
 ```

-To fix this, you need "Async Bridges" - extension methods like `BindAsync` that handle the `await` for you inside the chain.
+To fix this, you need "Async Bridges" (e.g., `BindAsync` or `SelectManyAsync`).

-> Note: We are **not** implementing `BindAsync`/`MapAsync` in this tutorial.
-Doing it well quickly turns into boilerplate around `Task` awaiting, cancellation, context, and exception behavior.
-In modern C#, without these helpers this pattern quickly becomes impractical — you effectively need a library (or your own extensions) to make `Task<Result<...>>` ergonomic.
+**The Friction:** Without these extension methods, this pattern in C# is painful.
+You end up manually `await`-ing every step, which ruins the declarative flow.
+While we aren't building those extensions in this tutorial, essentially every production library (LanguageExt, FluentResults, CSharpFunctionalExtensions) provides them out of the box.

 ### A Warning on Implementation
 Maintenance Note: